← All posts

 → Key never entered context window

 The key is in exactly one place: the memory of the ov mcp serve process, for the duration of the subprocess execution.
 It never touches a file Claude can read.
+Claude does see the command’s output — so if that output contains values derived from the secret (signed tokens, account identifiers), those are visible.
+The raw credential itself stays out of context.

 Setting this up